The NeuroBat Lab

 Real-life spatial behaviors are complex.
 To study the neural mechanisms that support ethologically relevant forms of navigation we utilize an exquisite aerial navigator – the bat, and study its relevant neural circuits using a combination of cutting-edge behavioral and neurophysiological methodologies.
-At the behavioral level, we developed a fully automated flight room where either a single bat or multiple bats can engage in natural and unconstrained forms of navigation.
+At the behavioral level, we developed a fully automated, human-free, foraging environment where either a single bat or multiple bats can engage in natural and unconstrained forms of navigation.
 Utilizing an array of high-speed video cameras, real-time tracking systems and ultrasonic microphones we can carefully monitor the position, motion and sensory signals of the navigating bats at fine spatial and temporal resolutions.
-We combine this with the utilization of wireless electrophysiological recordings methods in single and multi-animal settings as well as with our recent establishment of wireless calcium imaging methods in freely flying bats.
-We further beginning to incorporate tools for causal manipulation in bats, such as optogenetics, which allow us to begin addressing the necessity and sufficiency of neural circuits during complex spatial behaviors.
+We combine this with the establishment of wireless electrophysiological recordings methods in single and multi-animal settings as well as with our recent development of wireless calcium imaging methods in freely flying bats.
+We further pioneered tools for causal-genetic manipulation in bats which allow us to begin addressing the necessity and sufficiency of neural circuits during complex spatial behaviors.
 Combining these approaches, we aim to study how mammalian neural circuits participate and contribute to complex spatial behaviors at both the individual and group level.